Operation Aerial: Operations Dynamo and Cycle

 Operation Dynamo, the evacuation at Dunkirk from 26 May to 3 June, had rescued much of the fighting element of the BEF.
 Some units from the 1st Armoured Division, the Beauman Division and more than 150,000 support and line-of-communication troops, had been cut off in the south by the German dash to the sea.
 By the end of May, medical stores had been removed from Dieppe and a demolition party landed, ready to blow up the port infrastructure.
 A big depot at Le Havre had been run down by feeding troops in the area from it and removing military stores not immediately needed.
-A reserve of motor transport collected at Rouen had been used as transport for improvised units and specialised ammunition had been moved from the reserve around Buchy but the removal of the huge quantity of ordinary ammunition there was impossible.
+A reserve of motor transport collected at Rouen had been used as transport for improvised units and special ammunition had been moved from the reserve around Buchy but the removal of the huge quantity of ordinary ammunition there was impossible.

 On 9 June, the French commander at Le Havre contacted the 10th Army and the 51st (Highland) Division with a message that the Germans had captured Rouen and were heading for the coast.
 Ihler, the IX Corps commander and Major-General Victor Fortune, commander of the 51st (Highland) Division, decided that the only hope of escape was through Le Havre and abandoned the plan to retire through Rouen.
 The port admiral requested enough ships from the Admiralty to remove 85,000 troops but this contradicted the plans of the French supreme commander, Maxime Weygand.
 General John Dill (Chief of the Imperial General Staff) hesitated, ignorant that Weygand's delay in issuing the orders had made it impossible.
-Karslake had also urged several times that the retirement be accelerated but had no authority to issue orders.
+The GOC British Troops in France, Lieutenant-General Sir Henry Karslake, had also urged several times that the retirement be accelerated but had no authority to issue orders.
 Only after receiving a message during the night from Fortune, that the 51st (Highland) Division was participating in a retreat by IX Corps towards Le Havre, did Dill learn of the true situation.